Diabetes Australia: Diabetes Australia Committees

+Parliamentary Friends of Diabetes

+In 2000, the Hon Judi Moylan MP established the Parliamentary Friends of Diabetes Group with bipartisan support from executive members Dr Mal Washer MP and the Hon Dick Adams MP, with former members Mr Cameron Thompson and Mr Guy Barnett (former Senator for Tasmania).

 Statement of purpose

-Diabetes Australia works in partnership with diabetes health professionals, educators and researchers to minimise the impact of diabetes on the Australian community.
-Diabetes Australia is committed to turning diabetes around through awareness, prevention, detection, management and a cure.
+Diabetes Australia works in partnership with diabetes health professionals, educators, and researchers to minimise the impact of diabetes on the Australian community.
+Diabetes Australia is committed to challenging the trajectory of diabetes through greater awareness, prevention, early detection, effective management, and a cure.

-Diabetes Australia raises awareness about the seriousness of diabetes, promotes prevention and early detection strategies and advocates for better standards of care.
+Diabetes Australia raises awareness about the seriousness of diabetes, promotes prevention and early detection strategies, and advocates for better standards of care.
 Diabetes Australia is also a significant financial contributor to research into better treatments for diabetes and the search for a cure.

 Publications and research

-Diabetes Australia is involved in two publications, one for medical specialists, and another for the broader public.
+Diabetes Australia produces two publications, one for medical specialists and another for the broader public.

-Circle is a quarterly magazine covering health and welfare issues for people with diabetes, and available through membership of Diabetes Australia including state and territory based member-organisations.
-Circulation is around 140,000.
-The DFA began publishing a quarterly journal soon after its creation, initially named The Diabetic and later renamed Conquest in 1959 and Circle in 2015.
+The DFA began publishing a quarterly journal soon after its creation, initially named The Diabetic Journal, later renamed Conquest in 1959, and Circle in 2015.

+Circle is a quarterly magazine covering health and wellbeing issues for people with diabetes and is available through membership of Diabetes Australia.

-Diabetes Management Journal (DMJ) is a free magazine containing information and advice for general practitioners, endocrinologists, diabetes educators, optometrists and podiatrists, who receive it through their professional associations.
-Its circulation is around 40,000.
+The Diabetes Management Journal (DMJ) is a magazine containing information and advice for general practitioners, endocrinologists, diabetes educators, optometrists and podiatrists, who receive it through their professional associations.

-In November 2022, the organisation released a report called Change the Future: Reducing the impact of the diabetes epidemic which highlights a number of looming challenges in Australia's diabetes epidemic.
+In 2023, Diabetes Australia released a report titled 2023 Snapshot: Diabetes in Australia, looking at the impact of diabetes in Australia.
+This was followed by The State of the Nation 2024 report, calling diabetes in Australia as having reached a “crisis point”, and A Healthier Future: Reducing the Impact of Diabetes Through Prevention in 2025.

+Diabetes Australia today has a vision of a world free of diabetes, and it is dedicated to reducing the incidences of diabetes through prevention, awareness, and advocacy.

+Diabetes Victoria

+Diabetes Victoria, formerly known as Diabetes Australia-Victoria is the leading charitable organisation and peak consumer body working to reduce the impact of diabetes based in Victoria, Australia.
+Founded in 1953, they support and campaign for Victorians who are affected by type 1 diabetes, Gestational diabetes, type 2 diabetes and prediabetes, as well as those at risk.
+They aim to reduce the effect of diabetes in Victoria, to assist with the procurement of diabetes medication, and to find a cure for diabetes.
+They are a member of Diabetes Australia.